 Be sure to check out our other self-guided tours of London and our guided tour of Greenwich.

 To learn more about this and other great parkland areas in the city, make sure to read our post covering the Best London Parks and Gardens.

 SELF-GUIDED GREENWICH TOUR

-Top Tip: This self guided Greenwich England walking tour should be taken at a leisurely pace, if possible, so that you have time to enjoy the beautiful views or nip into a museum as you wander!
+This self-guided Greenwich walking tour should be taken at a leisurely pace, if possible so that you have time to enjoy the beautiful views or nip into a museum as you wander!